How To Make a Beautiful Ciabatta (Bread Machine) +Video

 Finding holes in my bread was never so satisfying.
 Whenever I take homemade ciabatta bread out of the oven, I can’t wait to slice it open.
 Lots of holes (with no huge tunnels) spell bread-making success in my book.

-4. Most recipes on this site can be made with a stand mixer instead of a bread machine.
+4. Most bread recipes on this site can be made with a stand mixer instead of a bread machine.
 However, since this dough requires precise judgment during the kneading process, a task handled automatically by a bread machine, detailed instructions are not provided.

 If you are confident in your bread-baking skills, this post is for you.
 However, if you are a newbie, you might try this recipe for Crusty French Bread.
 It’s much easier and the most popular bread recipe on this website.